 - pain during sex

 Both copper and hormonal IUDs prevent pregnancy by affecting sperm movement.
-They stop sperm from meeting up with the egg.
+They stop sperm from reaching and fertilizing the egg.

 Although each type of IUD protects against pregnancy for a different amount of time, they can each be removed at any time.
 Removal is always an option if you decide you want to get pregnant or are unhappy with the side effects.

-The main difference between the two types of IUDs is that one type releases hormones and the other doesn’t.
+The main difference between the two types of IUDs is that one type releases hormones and the other does not.
 In addition to blocking sperm from reaching the egg, hormonal IUDs thicken cervical mucus, thin the uterine lining, and prevent ovulation.

-Hormonal IUDs should make your periods lighter and accompanied by fewer cramps.
-With the copper IUD, your periods may get temporarily heavier and you might experience more cramps than usual.
+Hormonal IUDs typically make your periods lighter and are accompanied by fewer cramps.
+With the copper IUD, your periods may get temporarily heavier, and you might experience more cramps than usual.

-The IUD is generally safe, but it isn’t right for every woman.
-You shouldn’t get any type of IUD if you:
+The IUD is generally safe, but it isn’t right for everyone.
+Getting an IUD may not be safe or recommended if you:

-- recently had a sexually transmitted infection or pelvic inflammatory disease
+- recently had a sexually transmitted infection or have pelvic inflammatory disease (PID)

 - have cervical, ovarian, or endometrial cancer